Execute an Outbound Service from Custom Business Object Logic

 Implement sending the request by the use of the before created HTTP client and receive the response.

 abapCopy* Send a request and receive a response.
-DATA(response) = lo_client->send( request ).
+DATA(response) = lo_client->send( request ). -

 Implement getting the response body from the response.

 abapCopy* Get the body of the response.
-DATA(lv_response_body) = response->get_body( ).
+DATA(lv_response_body) = response->get_body( ). -

-The response body in JSON format will look like this
+The response body in JSON format will look like this:

-jsonCopy{ "units": [ { "value": "Su texto a traducir", "translations": [ { "language": "en", "value": "Your text to translate", "translationProvider": 1, "qualityIndex": 25 } ] } ] }
+jsonCopy{ "units": [ { "value": "Su texto a traducir", "translations": [ { "language": "en", "value": "Your text to translate", "translationProvider": 1, "qualityIndex": 25 } ] } ] } -

-Implement getting the translation part from the JSON string by the help of the XCO JSON module
+Implement logic to extract the translation part from the JSON string using theXCO JSON module.

 abapCopy* Get translation from response TYPES: BEGIN OF ts_translation, language TYPE c LENGTH 2, value TYPE string, translation_provider TYPE i, quality_index TYPE i, END OF ts_translation, BEGIN OF ts_unit, value TYPE string, translations TYPE STANDARD TABLE OF ts_translation WITH NON-UNIQUE DEFAULT KEY, END OF ts_unit, BEGIN OF ts_response, units TYPE STANDARD TABLE OF ts_unit WITH NON-UNIQUE DEFAULT KEY, END OF ts_response.
-DATA ls_response TYPE ts_response. xco_ku_json=>data->from_string( lv_response_body )->apply( VALUE #( ( xco_ku_json=>transformation->pascal_case_to_underscore ) ) )->write_to( REF #( ls_response ) ). bonusentitlement-feedbackinenglish = ls_response-units[ 1 ]-translations[ 1 ]-value.
+DATA ls_response TYPE ts_response. xco_ku_json=>data->from_string( lv_response_body )->apply( VALUE #( ( xco_ku_json=>transformation->pascal_case_to_underscore ) ) )->write_to( REF #( ls_response ) ). bonusentitlement-feedbackinenglish = ls_response-units[ 1 ]-translations[ 1 ]-value.The response of the service call is translated into a corresponding ABAP structure.
+With help of the built-in Camel case/Pascal case to underscore transformation the JSON data is adjusted to ABAP requirements.

 -